barreto-gabriel/code-challenge/README.md

 # Relevant Information

 #### Highlights of your improvements (tests and others you choose)
 I have written tests for App and TemperatureTable components.
-I tried to cover the most important business rules, taking in consideration temperature rules, displaying important information on the screen anc integration with the Temperature API.
+I tried to cover the most important business rules, taking in consideration temperature rules, displaying important information on the screen and integration with the Temperature API.
 #### Future improvements
 Did not have enough time to improve the TemperatureTable integration test, so it is taking in consideration all 6 products in the data file, when it is not necessary, I believe also mocking this integration would have been better.
+Also taking a closer look to places to improve code quality and test coverage if I had more time.
 #### Approach
 Tried to cover the most relevant scenarios to improve test coverage, and also refactoring to make code simpler and more readle.
+Tried to do it doing small commits and thinking in baby steps